mthorrell/gbnet/README.md

 ## What is GBNet?

-Gradient boosting libraries like XGBoost and LightGBM are excellent for tabular data, but can be cumbersome to extend with custom losses or architectures because you must supply gradients and Hessians by hand.
+Gradient boosting (GBM) libraries like XGBoost and LightGBM are excellent for tabular data but can be cumbersome to extend with custom losses or model architectures because you must supply gradients and Hessians by hand.

-GBNet wraps these libraries in PyTorch modules so you can:
+GBNet wraps GBM libraries in PyTorch Modules so you can:

 - Define losses and architectures in plain PyTorch
 - Let PyTorch autograd compute gradients / Hessians
 - Use XGBoost / LightGBM / boosted linear layers as building blocks inside larger models

-At the core are three PyTorch Modules:
+At the core of GBNet are three PyTorch Modules:

 - `gbnet.xgbmodule.XGBModule` – XGBoost as a PyTorch Module
 - `gbnet.lgbmodule.LGBModule` – LightGBM as a PyTorch Module
-- `gbnet.gblinear.GBLinear` – a linear layer PyTorch Module trained with boosting instead of SGD
+- `gbnet.gblinear.GBLinear` – a linear PyTorch Module trained with boosting instead of via gradient descent methods

 On top of these, GBNet ships higher-level models in `gbnet.models`, including forecasting, ordinal regression and survival models.